 It is a natural question whether the virtual structure sheaf~\eqref{loc 1.1} and the virtual fundamental cycle~\eqref{loc 1.2} induced by an almost perfect obstruction theory are related.
-Since these generalize the structure sheaf and fundamental cycle of a smooth scheme, it is natural to expect that such a relation uses the Riemann-Roch transformation, whenever this is defined.
+Since these generalize the structure sheaf and fundamental cycle of a smooth scheme, it is natural to expect that such a relation uses the Riemann--Roch transformation, whenever this is defined.

-In the presence of a perfect obstruction theory, virtual Riemann-Roch theorems providing the desired relation have been established for algebraic spaces by Fantechi-G\"{o}ttsche \cite{VirRR} and for quotient stacks by Ravi-Sreedhar \cite{EquivVirRR}.
-Algebraic spaces and, more generally, quotient stacks are two important classes of algebraic stacks with a well-defined Riemann-Roch transformation.
+In the presence of a perfect obstruction theory, virtual Riemann--Roch theorems providing the desired relation have been established for algebraic spaces by Fantechi--G\"{o}ttsche \cite{VirRR} and for quotient stacks by Ravi--Sreedhar \cite{EquivVirRR}.
+Algebraic spaces and, more generally, quotient stacks are two important classes of algebraic stacks with a well-defined Riemann--Roch transformation.

-In this paper, we prove a more general virtual Riemann-Roch theorem in the setting of almost perfect obstruction theory.
+In this paper, we prove a more general virtual Riemann--Roch theorem in the setting of almost perfect obstruction theory.
 Our main result can be summarized as follows.

 \begin{thm*} Let $G$ be an algebraic group, $X$ an algebraic space with a $G$-action, $Y$ a smooth scheme of pure dimension with a $G$-action and $f \colon X \to Y$ a $G$-equivariant morphism equipped with a $G$-equivariant almost perfect obstruction theory $\phi$ (cf. Definition~\ref{equivariant APOT}).